-The strength and depth of the relationship you have with your children have far-reaching benefits.
+The strength and depth of the connection you have with your children have far-reaching benefits.
 Having an involved, engaged parent is one of the most important elements for happy, well-adjusted children.

-Divorce and custody disputes often jeopardize parent-child relationships.
+Divorce and custody disputes often jeopardize parent-child bond.
+During this time, it’s important to take steps to improve your relationship with your kids.
 We see it first hand all too often.
 But there are steps you can take to protect this vital bond.

 Related Reading: Child Support After 18: Post-Secondary Support